+- 1. Partial credit cannot be accepted for any course.

+- It is important you do not begin a course for which you

+are seeking transfer credit until the final transfer credit

+determination has been made by USCI.
+Once a course is

+begun, you will be responsible for completing the course to

+earn credit and the coursework completed per the refund

+policy.

-- 1. Partial credit cannot be accepted for any course. - 2.
-It is important you do not begin a course for which you are seeking transfer credit until the final transfer credit determination has been made by USCI.
-Once a course is begun, USCI will not grant transfer credit for that course. - 3.
-You may transfer a maximum of 50% of the total program credits required for graduation.
-Up to 25% of your required credits may be in the form of challenge exams. - Students associated with Servicemembers Opportunity Colleges may transfer up to 75% of the total program credits required for graduation.
-USCI will limit academic residency to 25% or less of the degree requirement for all degrees for active-duty servicemembers and their adult family members (spouse and college-age children).
+- 3. You may transfer a maximum of 50% of the total program credits required for graduation.
+Up to 25% of your required credits may be in the form of experiential or equivalent learning, such as test-out and challenge exams.

+- Students associated with Servicemembers Opportunity Colleges may transfer up to 75% of the total program credits required for graduation.
+U.S. Career Institute will limit academic residency to 25% or less of the degree requirement for all degrees for active-duty servicemembers and their adult family members (spouse and collegeage children).
 In addition, there are no "final year" or "final semesters" residency requirements for active-duty servicemembers and their family members.
 Academic residency can be completed at any time while active-duty servicemembers and their family members are enrolled.
-Reservist and National Guardsmen on active-duty are covered in the same manner. - 4.
-All transcripts must be official. - 5.
-Official transcripts must be received by the time a student completes 12 semester hours of USCI coursework.
+Reservist and National Guardsmen on active-duty are covered in the same manner.

+- 4. Official transcripts must be received by the time a student completes 12 semester hours of U.S. Career Institute coursework.
+Transcripts received after this point will not be considered.

+- Due to either the Proctored Exam Policy outlined in this catalog or the customized nature of U.S. Career Institute degree courses, these courses are not eligible for transfer credit:

+- AC299 Accounting Practicum

+- BS100 Business Fundamentals

+- BS150 Human Resources Management

+- BS240 Entrepreneurship

+- BS299 Business Management Practicum

+- FM101 Introduction to the Fashion Industry

+- FM299 Fashion Merchandising Practicum

+- GE102 Online Success Strategies

+- GE200 Career Strategies

+- HM101 Introduction to Health Information Technology

+- HM110 Introduction to Patient Services

+- HM210 Healthcare Statistics and Data Analysis

+- HM265 Inpatient Procedural Coding

+- HM295 HIT Practicum for the ICD-10 User